kwijik/Drame/README.md

 try to draw a chef-d'œuvre :art: using string (chaîne de caractères)

 ### How it works
-Type any string and it will generate an image
+Type a string and it will generate an image

 ### Video demonstrating functionality